Minimizing Human Intervention in Online Classification: EXPERIMENTS DETAILS

 First, we report the performance of \vht\ and \vhc.
-We recall that \vhc\ corresponds to \vht\ for $\tau=0.$ We also present the results of a baseline algorithm based on sequential $k$-means ($\operatorname{SKM}$) \citep{MacQueen1967}.
+We recall that \vhc\ corresponds to \vht\ for $\tau=0.$ We also present the results of two baseline algorithms. \paragraph{Sequential $k$-Means (\texttt{SKM}) baseline.} The first baseline is based on sequential $k$-means \citep{MacQueen1967}.
 At each round, it stores $N$ estimated centroids $\{\hat{c}_{i}\}_{i \in [N]}$.
 If the algorithm guesses that the label of $q$ is $i$, the corresponding centroid is updated as $\hat{c}_{i} \leftarrow \hat{c}_{i}+(q-\hat{c}_{i})/\kappa_i$ where $\kappa_i$ is the number of times label $i$ was guessed up to the current round.
-This algorithm has two phases: \begin{enumerate}[label=(\roman*)] \item In phase 1, it calls the expert up until all labels are observed. \item In phase 2, it guesses the label of the nearest centroid. \end{enumerate} Since this baseline never calls the expert after all labels are observed, it is a relevant comparison to \vht\ with threshold $\tau=1.$ As for \vht\, we do not report the number of calls in the first phase, although they are included in the regret calculation, as we describe below.
+This algorithm has two phases: \begin{enumerate}[label=(\roman*)] \item In phase 1 (initialization phase), the expert is called until all labels are observed. \item In phase 2 (unsupervised phase), the algorithm predicts the label of the nearest centroid: $\hat{\imath} = \arg \min_{i \in [N]} \Vert q - \hat{c}_i \Vert_2$ \end{enumerate} Since this baseline never calls the expert after all labels are observed, it is a relevant comparison to \vht\ with threshold $\tau=1.$

+\paragraph{Active Multiclass Perceptron (\texttt{AMP}) baseline.} The second baseline is a selective variant of the multiclass perceptron.
+The standard multiclass perceptron was studied in \cite{crammer2003}, and in the binary classification setting, an active variant was proposed in \cite{cesa2004}.
+Although these works study an adversarial setting under a margin assumption, whereas we study the stochastic i.i.d. regime, such a method is a reasonable baseline in practice if the classes are separated by hyperplanes passing through the origin.
+This is the case when the query domain is $\mathcal{S}^{d-1}$. \\